-- How is the program connected to the local and global community? - How do you bring in the community and how do you go out to the community?

-- How are the community and student needs met through world language programming? - How and what is communicated to various stakeholders?
+- How is the program connected to the local and global community? - How do you bring the community in and how do you go out to the community? - How are the community and student needs met through world language programming? - How and what is communicated to various stakeholders?